 Longitudinal utility installations on controlled-access highways are limited to communications and electric transmission facilities1 only.
-Other types of utility facilities may be allowed to longitudinally occupy controlled-access highways in rare circumstances.
+Other types of utility facilities may be allowed to longitudinally occupy controlledaccess highways in rare circumstances.
 See 3.0 for details.

-A utility may be charged a fee or provide WisDOT with communication infrastructure (e.g., dark fiber), or a combination of fees and infrastructure, for the right to locate its facilities longitudinally on controlled-access highways (see 2.3).
-If this is warranted, shared resource agreements shall be negotiated with the utility on a case-by-case basis with a goal of providing mutual benefits to all parties involved.
+A utility may be charged a fee or provide WisDOT with communications infrastructure (e.g., dark fiber), or a combination of fees and infrastructure, for the right to longitudinally locate its facilities longitudinally on controlled-access highways (see 2.3).
+If this is warranted, sShared resource agreements shallmay be negotiated with the utility on a case-by-case basis with a goal of providing mutual benefits to all parties involved.
 Under Wis.
 Stat. s.
 86.16(6), WisDOT may not charge a fee for the initial issuance of any permit necessary to construct broadband infrastructure to unserved areas of the state as designated under Wis.
 Stat. s.
 196.504(2)(d).
+In addition, WisDOT may allow longitudinal occupation of up to 300 feet without a fee if a utility only needs to connect to existing infrastructure such as a pedestal, handhole or cellular facility, or avoid a cultural, historical or environmental site on private property.

-On highways not presently constructed as controlled-access but the right-of-way (ROW) has been acquired for the construction of such a facility, the requirements for utility installations shall be the same as for controlled-access highways.
+On highways not presently constructed as controlled-access but the right of way (ROW) has been acquired for the construction of such a facility, the requirements for utility installations shall be the same as for controlledaccess highways.